bkuri/marko-brunch/README.md

 Currently only static templates are supported.
 Remember to place your marko templates inside the `assets` directory.

-You can specify local variables inside the `plugins` section inside your brunch config file like so:
+You can specify local variables inside the `plugins` section of your brunch config file like so:

 ```js
 plugins: {